-Also averted in the case of Geordi (a black man from Africa), who only has to hide his anachronistic VISOR, and Guinan, a black-looking Human Alien who lives in that time and lives a high-class life.
+Also averted without explanation in the case of Geordi (a black man), who only has to hide his anachronistic VISOR, and Guinan, a black-looking Human Alien who lives in that time and lives a high-class life.

 This trope was the center of an early Quantum Leap episode, where Sam ends up in the body of a black man, in the past.
 Sam nearly gets himself into hot water immediately by trying to sit down in a cafe and order a meal.

 Contact magazine, based on the 3-2-1 Contact TV show, had a recurring segment involving two time-traveling teenagers.
 One installment had the (presumably white) American kids get in trouble when they ended up in Japan during World War II.
 In Hiroshima just before the bomb was dropped, no less.

 Comedian Louis CK points this out when mentioning how great it is to be a white man.
 A white man can get into a time machine and go just about anywhere at any time and be welcome.
 If you're black, you wouldn't want to go anywhere earlier than the 1980s.
 On the other hand, he wouldn't want to go into the future, since Karma's coming to bite the white man... hard.

 One black comedian made the same point about American nostalgia.

 You know why black people don't understand the Republican party?
 It's simple; they're always talking about the 'good old days'.
 We didn't have any good old days!
 'Hey, remember the back of the bus?
 You could always find a seat on the back of the bus.'

 "1886.
 I couldn't handle going any farther Down then.
 I was young.
 Playing the slave was not something Evana was ever going to do."